hellgate75/aws-architect/README.md

 ```

 Each section (e.g., [default], [project1]), represents a separate credential profile.
-Profiles can be referenced from a SDK configuration file, or when you are instantiating a client, using the profile option:
+Profiles can be referenced from a SDK configuration flag, or when you are instantiating a client, using the profile option:

 ```bash